pkdone/gke-mongodb-demo/README.md

-# Demo Project: Deployment of MongoDB on the Google Container Engine (GKE) with Kubernetes ('gke-mongodb-demo')
+# MongoDB Deployment to GKE with Kubernetes Demo

 An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on the Google Container Platform (GKE).
 Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.